 Driving Record Abstract (Three-year)

 If you want to request a driving record abstract, you should know that it is a three-year record that includes the following details: all violations and convictions and accident involvement reports.
+It is a great way to check Ohio driving license status.
 Besides that, all disqualifications such as license suspensions, revocations will be shown on your three-year record.
 The record will display only the recent driver’s license issuance date.

 How to Request an Abstract Driving Record